 Mustard seeds are highly aromatic when cooked and have a slightly nutty and smoky

 flavour, it’s almost indescribable.
-However, this dish on the whole is spicy, creamy and
+However, this dish, on the whole, is spicy and

 Begin by soaking all your mustard seeds in water for 30 minutes (This can be done in advance)

 Grab your chopped green chillies and soaked mustard seeds and blend them together to form a paste